AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Variables/README.md

 # Storing the information you need -- Variables

-After reading the laast couple or articles, you should now know what JavaScript is, what it can do for you, how you use it alongside other web technologies, and whaat its main features look like from a high level.
+After reading the last couple or articles, you should now know what JavaScript is, what it can do for you, how you use it alongside other web technologies, and what its main features look like from a high level.
 In this article, we will get down to the real basics, looking at how to work with the most basic building blocks of JavaScript -- Variables.

 ## Tools you need

 Throughout this article, you'll be asked to type in lines of code to test your understanding of the content.
-If you aare using a desktop browser, the best place to type your sample code is your browser's JavaScript console (see [What are browser developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools) for more information on how to access this tool).
+If you are using a desktop browser, the best place to type your sample code is your browser's JavaScript console (see [What are browser developer tools](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_are_browser_developer_tools) for more information on how to access this tool).

 ## What is a variable?